-The phototransistor is often applied in optocouplers which can establish a galvanic separation of two circuits (Hering et al. 2018, p.
+The phototransistor is often applied in optocouplers, which can establish a galvanic separation of two circuits (Hering et al. 2018, p.
 77 f.).
-It features the setup shown in Figure 6-4: one circuit with the clamps 1 and 2 consists of a LED whereas the second circuit with the clamps 3 and 4 features a phototransistor – allowing a wireless coupling of the two circuits with the transmission of light without an electric connection.
-With the aid of optocouplers energy can be transferred from one electric circuit to another without a physical connection of conductive materials – leading to an increased safety level by dividing an electric circuit into multiple sub-circuits.
-If for example a voltage peak occurs in one of the circuits, a negative impact on the second circuit can be prevented with the aid of this galvanic separation.
-The energy is transferred with the photons from the LED of the first subcircuit that hit the phototransistor of the second circuit.
+It features the setup shown in Figure 6-4: one circuit with clamps 1 and 2 consists of an LED, whereas the second circuit with clamps 3 and 4 features a phototransistor—allowing a wireless coupling of the two circuits by the transmission of light without an electrical connection.
+With the aid of optocouplers, energy can be transferred from one electrical circuit to another without a physical connection of conductive materials—leading to an increased safety level by dividing an electric circuit into multiple sub-circuits.
+If, for example, a voltage peak occurs in one of the circuits, a negative impact on the second circuit can be prevented with the aid of this galvanic separation.
+The energy is transferred by the photons from the LED of the first subcircuit that hit the phototransistor of the second circuit.

 Figure 6-4: Optocoupler.